brijeshneoxl/neome-widget/readme.md

       id={id}

       // position element however want to display anywhere in screen
-      // here the widget is positioned to bottom right style={{
+      // here the virtual assistant is positioned to bottom right style={{
         position: "fixed",
         bottom: "32px",